-FICO - Your Credit Score
+About the FICO Credit Score

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to calculate a score:

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
-Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

 Can I raise my credit score?

-Curious about credit scores?
+Want to know more about credit scores?
 Call us at 562 320-0510.